Malicious Email Mitigation Strategies

 Replace active web addresses in an email’s body with non-active versions

-- An active web address allows users to click on a hyperlink in the body of an email and be taken to a specified website.
-Active web addresses can appear to be safe but can actually direct users to an unintended website.
-Hovering over the address may reveal the actual website, as shown here:
+An active web address allows users to click on a hyperlink in the body of an email and be taken to a specified website.
+Active web addresses can appear to be safe but can actually direct users to a malicious website.
+Hovering over the address may reveal the actual website, as shown below.

 Remove active content in an email’s body